What are Trends in USCIS and Department of State Visa Decisions, and How Can I Get Legal Advice?

 January 23, 2019

-Getting lawful status in the U.S. has always been difficult.
-But, with new policies like Buy American Hire American and extreme vetting, we see more Requests for Evidence (RFE’s), Notices of Intent to Deny (NOIDs) and denials from both applicants outside and inside the U.S. USCIS and the State Department deny approvable cases because they’ve been told denials will protect U.S. workers.
-I think the opposite is true – immigration continues to benefit U.S. business and workers.
-So more people and businesses are asking us what can be done.
+Gaining lawful status in the U.S. has always been difficult.
+But, with new policies like Buy American Hire American and extreme vetting, we see more Requests for Evidence (RFE’s), Notices of Intent to Deny (NOIDs) and denials from both applicants outside and inside the United States.
+USCIS and the State Department deny approvable cases because they’ve been told denials will protect U.S. workers.
+I think the opposite is true – immigration continues to benefit U.S. business and workers, so more people and businesses are asking us what can be done.

 It’s important to know the legal requirements for any visa or lawful status, and present relevant and sufficient evidence to meet each of the requirements stated in the statute or regulations.
 Now we need to present even more evidence and argue to the agencies and the federal courts why the case must be approved, and how a particular denial in fact violates the law.